radview/webload-documentation/docs/recorder/recording_scripts.md

 For example, by default when a script is recorded, the HTTP headers settings for the HTTP requests are not displayed in the script even though they are recorded.
 After selecting the **Generate All Headers** checkbox in the Script Generation tab and regenerating the script, the script includes the wlHttp headers property.
-For more information on the script content that can be regenerated, see [*Specifying the Script](#_bookmark155) *[Content to be Generated* ](#_bookmark155)*on page [176.](#_bookmark155)
+For more information on the script content that can be regenerated, see [*Specifying the Script](#_bookmark155) *[Content to be Generated* ](#_bookmark155)

 In addition, script regeneration is affected by changes in the settings defined in the Post Data tab in the Record and Script Generation Options dialog box.
 You can record a script with content type x in the DATA list, DATAFile list, or not in any list, (which means it will be recorded as FORMDATA) and then change the settings and regenerate the script and it will play back according to the new settings.